Quintessential Mexico City in Three Days or Less

 Housing the third largest pyramid in the world, Teotihuacan is an outstanding day trip, best started as soon as you wake up.
 31 miles NE of Mexico City, you can take a bus or we just ponied up and took a taxi.

-Night two dinner should be in Polanco - we recommend Jaleo bar de tapas.
 For a night cap, uber to the Roma neighborhood to try some pulque at La Nuclear Pulqueria.
+This area is definitely for the hipster night life scene.

-Saturday market at San Angel with lunch at the legendary San Angel Inn
+Head down to the Saturday market at San Angel and pair it with lunch at the legendary San Angel Inn.

-Coyoacan and Frida Kahlo museum - expect long lines
+Coyoacan and the Frida Kahlo museum will have long lines to plan to arrive early!